Mikeblanchard/PyBer_Analysis/README.md

 Additionally, Early January is the least profitable period of the moths we looked at.
 Perhaps limiting the number of drivers during this time would encourage a core group of drivers to stay on.
 We recommend thinking about forming a team of full-time and and part-time drivers.

-Finally, given the scarcity of rural drivers, we recommend raising the
+Finally, given the scarcity of rural drivers, we recommend looking at raising the cost of rides in rural areas, as they do the most amount of rides per driver.
+The fewer alternative options that exist in rural areas, like subways, buses, and taxis could be a leverage point for a higher price threshold.